Terminatorjjjjj/dotfiles/tips.md

 #### Movement
 + `<C-o>` goes up/preivous in jump list, while `<C-i>` goes down/next (jk does not count as jumps)
 + `g;` goes to previous in change list, `g,` to go to next
++ `%` to go to the matching parenthesis under the cursor

 #### Search/Replace
 + `*` grabs the word under the cursor and search for the next one